yxepedition/yxepedition.github.io/_posts/2018-05-24-superstores.md

 ## The first shopping trip

 I was supposed to go shopping the day I landed, but since I slept off, I went the next day.
 Met Claudia, a fellow GRI from Mexico.
-Both of us were dropped off by our Globalink Mentor, Jackie, at **The Real Canadian Superstore** on 8th Street, Saskatoon.
-We quickly got ourselves (an abnormally shapped) trolley and went in.
+Both of us were dropped off by our Globalink Mentor, Jackie, at **The Real Canadian Superstore** on 8th Street, Saskatoon. <!--more--> We quickly got ourselves (an abnormally shapped) trolley and went in.

 ## The "super"-ness of the Superstore